hartwigmedical/hmftools/orange/README.md

 ### Version History and Download Links
 - Upcoming
+ - Fix a formatting problem in clinical evidence in case of very long genomic events
+ - Support display of variants with coding impact in 3' UTR region of a gene.
  - Fix another bug with percentile determination in the absence of a cancer type
 - [1.3](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v1.3)
  - Fix bug for generating reports for samples without a known cancer type